Practical steps you can take now to fight suicidal thoughts

 These types of suicidal ideas are nearly always due to depression, a chemical illness inside your brain chemistry.
 It is similar to diabetes.
 In the less severe stages, you can fight it if someone shows you how (read on).
 When it gets bad like severe diabetes, you cannot fix it without help, usually medication, or you wait for it to pass hopefully.
 Severe depression gives strong suicidal ideas by telling you lies like no one can help, or you are a burden on people around you, or this pain will go on forever.
 These are lies.

 - Can you avoid thinking about suicide, so you don’t start believing suicidal thoughts are normal thoughts?
 Can you do mental activities to distract your mind, such as spelling words in reverse or doing maths in your head?

 - Can you write down your stresses, and try to write down possible steps to deal with them?
 This is a good starting point if you see a mental health professional (problem solving therapy).

 - Can you do something physical to burn up your frustration?
 Exercise such as walking or anything more strenuous makes many people feel better.

-- Can you read the short paper “What is Depression” on this site ? (hyperlink please) This will tell you if you have depression, which will explain why you have these ideas.
+- Can you read the short paper “What is Depression”?
+This is a summary of depression information and will tell you if you have depression, which will explain why you have these ideas.

-- Can you do a free online course at MoodGym or eCouch (hyperlinks please) ?
+- Can you do a free online course at MoodGym or eCouch?
 These courses help you to fight off depression and anxiety, and make you more confident and better able to handle situations and relationships?

 You are a unique person with unique problems.
 This applies to absolutely everyone: please talk.
 Whatever is going on in your life that is making it this hard, there is someone who wants to hear about it and wants to help you.
 And there are numerous professionals who desperately want to help you, with lots of free public services.